No-Bling/DOTA/README.md

 #### Getting started with user filters
 Script uses a rather block first, white-list later aproach, so various issues need to be corrected via hard-coded filters.
-Most filters use item numbers (ids) from but also generic hero and slot names.
+Most filters use item numbers (ids) but also generic hero and slot names.
 Basically:
-1. See generated `items_reference.txt` with only the relevant items included and portraits section removed.
+~ See generated `items_reference.txt` with only the relevant items included and portraits section removed.
-2. Search for a partial item name; note item "number", note `used_by_heroes`, note `item_slot` (if missing, assume "weapon").
+~ Search for a partial item name; note item "number", note `used_by_heroes`, note `item_slot` (if missing, assume "weapon").
-3. Use details learned above to create your user filters exceptions in a `No-Bling-filters.txt` file:
+~ Use details learned above to create your user filters exceptions in a `No-Bling-filters.txt` file:
 ``` cpp
 "user-filters"
 {